Does the MHSA Program offer a part-time program of study?

 When is the application deadline?

-- The MHSA Program operates on a rolling admission cycle that opens for application on July 1st of the year preceding a cohort start date.
-As such, completed applications are considered by the Admissions Committee on a monthly basis throughout the admissions cycle from July through January, and any applications submitted after a cohort has been filled will not be considered for the upcoming cohort and will be rolled over to the next year.
+The MHSA Program operates on a rolling admission cycle that opens for application in the first week of June preceding a cohort start date.
+As such, completed applications are considered by the Admissions Committee on a monthly basis throughout the admissions cycle from July through December, and any applications submitted after a cohort has been filled will not be considered for the upcoming cohort and will be rolled over to the next year.

 Is there an early decision option if I’m sure I want to attend the VCOM-Bluefield Program?

-- Submit all Secondary Application materials including Secondary Application, application fee, letter of recommendation from a premedical advisor/science faculty member, and a letter of recommendation from an anesthesia provider by August 15th.
+Submit all Application materials, application fee, letter of recommendation from a premedical advisor/science faculty member, and a letter of recommendation from an anesthesia provider by August 15th.